VeckoTheGecko/vecko.me/README.md

 # How did I build this site

 I built this website by creating a custom Hugo template.
 The template also uses Bootstrap 5 for a lot of the layout, components and icons (I have come to find that I am bad at CSS).
+The bootstrap theming is customised through sass (which I learned through [this tutorial](https://www.youtube.com/watch?v=iJKCj8uAHz8) allowing me to add [custom buttons](https://themightyprogrammer.dev/snippet/custom-bootstrap-button).
 The website also has LaTeX support (through KaTeX) for those beautiful equations 😍.

 The designs for the website were mocked up using Figma